statisticsnorway/dapla-dlp-pseudo-func/README.md

 release-dryrun                 Simulate a release in order to detect any issues release                        Release a new version.
 Update POMs and tag the new version in git.
 ```

+E.g. to run tests, execute `make test`.

+If you're on windows, you might need to install make first.
+Using [chocolatey](https://chocolatey.org/), you can do `choco install make`.

 ## Contributing
 1. Fork it (https://github.com/statisticsnorway/dapla-dlp-pseudo-func/fork)